sworupkhadka/Python/day 5/readme.md

-Day 5
+<h2>Day 5</h2>
-<h3>## 🐍 For Loops, Ranges, and Basic Aggregations</h3>
+<h5>  For Loops, Ranges, and Aggregations</h5>

+---
-This README explains how to use for loops, the range() function, and how to compute sums and maximums from lists.
+This README demonstrates the use of for loops in Python, iterating over lists, using the range() function, calculating sums and maximum values, and implementing the classic FizzBuzz game.

-It also covers the FizzBuzz exercise which combines loops and conditionals.
+---

 Table of Contents

+---
 For Loops

 Iterating over Lists